openshift/microshift/test/README.md

 tests.
 They exercise the system more fully and verify behaviors end-to-end.

 The tests are written using [Robot Framework](https://robotframework.org), a test automation framework that separates the description of the test from the implementation of the test.

+The document is organized in the following sections:
+* [Test Suites](#test-suites) run against an existing instance of MicroShift
+* [Test Scenarios](#test-scenarios) provide tools for complex test environments
+* [Troubleshooting](#troubleshooting) techniques for the test environments

-## Test suites
+## Test Suites

 Groups of tests are saved to `.robot` files in the `suites/` directory.
 The tests in a suite should have the same basic prerequisites and should test related functionality.

-## Setting up
+### Setting Up

 To run the tests, you need an existing host running the version of MicroShift to be tested.
 Most suites expect the service to be running,